 10. Research Methods

 There are many other fields such as sociology of sports, rural sociology, and also many of these fields listed above have subfields.

 What is the best part about working in the field of sociology?
 What is the worst aspect of your occupation?

 The best part of entering the field is you are going to gain a lot of knowledge about society and even about your own life in general.
 You will also learn that many of the common assumptions we make about life are not true.
 What you learn in sociology can not only be used on the job but also in your personal life.
 You will find that through studying sociology that life is not simple and their are many different facets of our environment and others in our life and institutions within our life have a profound impact on who we are and where we are going in life.

 The worst part of the occupation is that you will have to explain to people what sociology is.
 I suggest having a prepared speech ready for these encounters.

 What other advice would you give to those considering entering the sociology field?

 Sociology is an interesting field that provides views from a wide variety of point of views.
 The one thing for those considering graduate school is that you have to come in with a willingness to learn.
 Also you cannot be afraid of criticism.
 Finally, one needs to keep in mind that getting your PH.D is priority one.

-For more information about careers in sociology, see the Jobs for Liberal Arts Majors page.
+For more information about careers in sociology, see Derrick’s post on careers for sociology majors.